Guilll4um/drawers/README.md

 * If you also hold the sneak-key only **a single item** will be removed/added.

-* when left-clicking holding sneak + aux1 key you inventory will be full-filled when right-clicking with your bare hand **all stacks** from the inventory will be added to the drawer.
+* when left-clicking holding sneak + aux1(=special) key you inventory will be full-filled when right-clicking with your bare hand **all stacks** from the inventory will be added to the drawer.

 * to **swap** item between drawers :
-	- left-clicking holding aux1 to select the slot to swap
+	- left-clicking holding aux1(=special key) to select the slot to swap
-	- right-clicking holding aux1 to swap (or join if same item)
+	- right-clicking holding aux1(=special key) to swap (or join if same item)

 * to **move** your drawers with items you can use the trolley !